amazon-science/chronos-forecasting/README.md

 ## 🚀 News

 - **10 May 2024**: 🚀 We added the code for pretraining and fine-tuning Chronos models.
 You can find it in [this folder](./scripts/training).
 We also added [a script](./scripts/kernel-synth.py) for generating synthetic time series data from Gaussian processes (KernelSynth; see Section 4.2 in the paper for details).
+Check out the [usage examples](./scripts/).
 - **19 Apr 2024**: 🚀 Chronos is now supported on [AutoGluon-TimeSeries](https://auto.gluon.ai/stable/tutorials/timeseries/index.html), the powerful AutoML package for time series forecasting which enables model ensembles, cloud deployments, and much more.
 Get started with the [tutorial](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html).
 - **08 Apr 2024**: 🧪 Experimental [MLX inference support](https://github.com/amazon-science/chronos-forecasting/tree/mlx) added.
 If you have an Apple Silicon Mac, you can now obtain significantly faster forecasts from Chronos compared to CPU inference.
 This provides an alternative way to exploit the GPU on your Apple Silicon Macs together with the "mps" support in PyTorch.
 - **25 Mar 2024**: [v1.1.0 released](https://github.com/amazon-science/chronos-forecasting/releases/tag/v1.1.0) with inference optimizations and `pipeline.embed` to extract encoder embeddings from Chronos.